Gnawa Dance, Morocco, North Africa

 Nubia & the Dances of Egypt

-A Statement on the Lack of Diversity in Academia with Regard to Theatre Arts
+A Statement on the Lack of Diversity in Academia with Regard to Dance and Theatre Arts

-The scholarly study of dance and other theatre arts forms in America are often lacking in diversity.
-As a consequence, very little is known about African dance systems, dance in the African Diaspora, and world dance on an academic level is scarce compared to its European/American counterpart.
-Thus, this course will focus heavily on dance systems and styles originating in Africa and the African Diaspora, as well as non-Western dance forms from myriad parts of the globe.
+The scholarly study of dance and other theatre arts forms in American academia lacks diversity.
+As a consequence, primary sources specifically, and knowledge in general, of African dance systems, dance in the African Diaspora, and world dance on an academic level is scarce compared to its European/American counterpart.
+Thus, this course will focus heavily on dance systems and styles originating in Africa and the African Diaspora.

-Dance History I, the first course in a two course series, is a survey course that explores the global emergence of dance.
-The course discusses the history of dance through an examination of its cultural origins in Africa, and the impact of those origins on the global dance experience.
-Thus, through critically analyzing the history of dance from antiquity to the 1800s, dance styles and forms which emerged in Africa, the African Diaspora, Asia, and ancient America, will be discussed.
+Dance History I, the first course in a two course series, is a survey course that explores the global significance of dance.
+The course discusses the history of dance through an examination of its cultural origins in Africa, and the impact of those origins on history, culture and the global dance experience.
+Through critically analyzing the history of dance from antiquity to the 1800s, dance styles and forms which emerged in Africa and the African Diaspora will be engaged.
 Lastly, Dance History I is an interdisciplinary course.
 It examines the history of dance through the lens of anthropology, African studies, geography, archaeology, linguistics, migration studies, the visual and performing arts, and DNA studies.
 This course is designed for first and second year undergraduate college students with no prior knowledge of African and/or African Diaspora dance.

 Click the buttons below to gain access to supplementary course materials.